 Where: Conviser Law Center, Chicago-Kent College of Law, 565 W. Adams Street, Chicago (1 block west of Union Station)

 Who: Middle, High School & Pre-service Teachers

 CPDU Credit is Available

-The Constitutional Democracy Project (CDP) is accepting proposals for its Conference for Teachers in Civics, Law, and Government on Friday, October 28, 2022.
+The Constitutional Democracy Project (CDP) is once again partnering with the American Bar Association's Division of Public Education and inviting proposals for its Annual Conference for Teachers in Civics, Law, and Government on Friday, October 27, 2023.

 Presentations should be relevant, address at least one or more best practices as outlined in the IL Civics Course requirement, encourage opportunities for learner participation, and/or demonstrate application to the work of the audience.
-Extra consideration will be given to proposals that address the theme of the conference, “Law, Elections, and Civics: Exploring the Cornerstones of Democracy.”
+Extra consideration will be given to proposals that address the theme of the conference, “Holding Our Democracy Accountable.”

 Sessions are 55 minutes long.